Temperatures in Fairbanks, Alaska The graph in the accompanying f... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The derivative of a function at a point gives the rate of change of the function at that point.
-In the context of the temperature function, the derivative represents how quickly the temperature is changing on a given day.
-To find when the temperature is increasing the fastest, we need to identify the point where the derivative of the temperature function is at its maximum.
+The derivative of a function represents the rate at which the function's value changes with respect to its input.
+In the context of the temperature function, the derivative will indicate how quickly the temperature is increasing or decreasing on a given day.
+Calculating the derivative of the given sinusoidal function will help determine the rate of temperature change.

 Recommended video:

-The sine function is a periodic function that oscillates between -1 and 1.
-In the given temperature equation, the sine function models the cyclical nature of temperature changes over the year.
-Understanding the properties of the sine function, such as its amplitude, period, and phase shift, is crucial for analyzing how the temperature varies throughout the year.
+Sinusoidal functions, such as sine and cosine, are periodic functions that oscillate between a maximum and minimum value.
+The given temperature function is a sine function, which models the cyclical nature of temperature changes over a year.
+Understanding the properties of sinusoidal functions, including amplitude, period, and phase shift, is crucial for analyzing the temperature pattern in Fairbanks.

 Recommended video: